WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2023-12-18-article-azure-arc-the-bridge-to-the-cloud-part-1-entwickler Special.md

 description: Discover Azure Arc's role as a gateway to the cloud in this comprehensive hybrid cloud series featured in Enwtickler Magazine Spezial Vol. 38 magazine
 ---

 This fall, I'm delving into a comprehensive four-part series exploring hybrid cloud solutions through Kubernetes and Azure Arc.
 The inaugural article, titled "Azure Arc - The Gateway to the Cloud" (Azure Arc - Die Brücke zur Cloud), has been recently featured in the renowned German "Enwtickler Magazine Spezial Vol. 38" magazine.

-You can access the full article on the <a href="https://entwickler.de/reader/reading/entwickler-magazin/spezial-vol.-38/619fae358bb81704e583e5c5" target="_blank" rel="noopener noreferrer">magazine's website here</a> (in German).
+The article is available <a href="https://entwickler.de/reader/reading/entwickler-magazin/spezial-vol.-38/619fae358bb81704e583e5c5" target="_blank" rel="noopener noreferrer">online</a>, but please note that it is in German and requires a subscription to access.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2023/12/entwickler-spezial-vol-38.jpg"><img loading="lazy" src="/assets/img/posts/2023/12/entwickler-spezial-vol-38.jpg" alt="entwickler spezial vol 38" /></a>